Nel-S/AMLL/README.md

 	/* Your configuration.
-		See enums.h for possible values, but know the repository only supports the limitations listed at the top of this Readme.*/ enum Structure structure = Structure_Dungeon;
+		See enums.h for possible values, but know the repository only supports the limitations listed at the top of this Readme.*/ enum Source lootSource = Source_Dungeon;
 	enum Version version = Version_Beta_1_4;
 	enum Biome biome = Biome_None;

 	/* Declare and initialize the loot table.
-		If it fails (e.g. that structure in that version doesn't have a loot table), it prints an error message and quits.*/
+		If it fails (e.g. that source in that version doesn't have a loot table), it prints an error message and quits.*/
 	LootTable lootTable;
-	if (!initializeLootTable(&lootTable, structure, version, biome)) {
+	if (!initializeLootTable(&lootTable, lootSource, version, biome)) {
-		fprintf(stderr, "Error: Could not initialize the loot table for structure %s under " "version %s in biome %s.\n", getStructureString(structure),
+		fprintf(stderr, "Error: Could not initialize the loot table for source %s under " "version %s in biome %s.\n", getSourceString(lootSource),
 			getVersionString(version), getBiomeString(biome));
 		return 1;
 	}